Aketirani/audio-mnist/readme.md

 ```

 ### Dataset
-This project utilizes a comprehensive [dataset](https://www.kaggle.com/datasets/primaryobjects/voicegender) encompassing 30,000 spoken digits (0-9) audio samples from 60 distinct speakers.
-The dataset includes a directory for each speaker containing their respective audio recordings and a meta-information file detailing the gender and age of each speaker.
+This project utilizes a comprehensive [dataset](https://www.kaggle.com/datasets/primaryobjects/voicegender) with 30,000 spoken digits (0-9) audio samples from 60 distinct speakers.
+Each speaker's directory contains their audio recordings and a meta-information file.

 ### Data Summary
 Explore a detailed data profiling report by opening the `html/profiling_report.html` file in your web browser.
 This report offers statistical insights, distribution plots, and a comprehensive overview of the dataset's characteristics.

 ### Model Selection
-The choice of [XGBoost](https://xgboost.readthedocs.io/en/stable/) (eXtreme Gradient Boosting) is grounded in its efficiency and scalability, especially for large datasets and complex models.
-It stands out for its capacity to manage missing values, categorical variables, and high-dimensional data, making it aptly suited for the project.
-Moreover, it encompasses regularization techniques that deter overfitting and enhance model generalization.
+The choice of [XGBoost](https://xgboost.readthedocs.io/en/stable/) (eXtreme Gradient Boosting) is based on its efficiency and scalability, especially for large datasets and complex models.
+It effectively handles missing values, categorical variables, and high-dimensional data, making it well-suited for this project.
+XGBoost's regularization techniques help prevent overfitting and enhance model generalization.

 ### Model Architecture
-The project employs a gradient boosting tree ensemble model within the XGBoost framework.
-This model synergizes predictions from several decision trees to arrive at a final prediction for the target variable — the speaker's gender.
-A set of key parameters govern the model, allowing for fine-tuning to attain optimal performance on the dataset.
+A gradient boosting tree ensemble model within the XGBoost framework is employed.
+This model synergizes predictions from multiple decision trees to determine the speaker's gender.
+Fine-tuning is achieved through key parameters, allowing for optimal performance.

 The model uses the following key parameters:
 | Parameter       | Description          |